 Find the family trust name.
 First, look up the family name (for example, Smith Cooper) in the grantor/grantee index in the recorder's office; within those records, you’ll find the family trust name.
 Sometimes family trust names contain the actual family name (for example, Smith Cooper Family Trust), or sometimes they are more obscure (such as Bear Care Family Trust).

 Use the family trust name to search all related documents at the recorder's office (results might include real property deeds, liens, judgments, mortgages, or amendments to the trust).

-- If you need to identify the county in which a certain city is located, go to Rootsweb.ancestry.com, scroll down to "Search Engine and Databases" on the left side of the page, click the "U.S. Town/County Database" link, and follow the instructions.
+If you need to identify the county in which a certain city is located, go to Rootsweb.ancestry.com, scroll down to “Search Engine and Databases", click the “U.S. Town/County Database” link, and follow the instructions.